KCErb/lucky-hasura-docker/README.md

 ### script/down

 This script does the reverse of `up`.
-It tears down the volumes and services so that you go back to a clean slate.
+It tears down the sync-volumes and removes the containers so that you go back to a clean slate.
 It's expected that normal development cycle will use `script/up` and if things need to get reset a quick `script/down && script/up` should do the job.
-Keep in mind though that the `up.yml` specifies when that `script/up` command will rebuild the Lucky image which can be time consuming.
-So you may need to keep an eye on that.
+If you just want to stop containers without deleting them, `script/down` is not what you are looking for.
+Also if you are looking for a deep reset, you'll need to at least delete the lucky image (or adjust `up.yml` to do a rebuild).

+### script/hasura-metadata-sync

+In development, you'll be using the Hasura UI console to set roles and permissions on tables and columns.
+Hasura can provide two file types for keeping the production Hasura instance in-sync with the development one.
+The one kind is 'migrations', we won't be using them since Lucky will be managing our Postgres db.
+The other kind is 'metadata', this is the actual roles, permissions, and so on that are unique to Hasura.
+This metadata file is stored as `db/hasura/migrations/metadata.yaml` locally.
+If you run `/bin/hasura-cli metadata export` in the hasura container, then Hasura will dump the current metadata into that spot on the container, and then docker-sync will sync the local copy.

+To help you remember to keep this file in sync with the actual Hasura settings, I recommend adding a pre-commit hook that uses `script/hasura-metadata-sync`.
+This script simply pulls down the latest metadata and compares it to the local copy.
+If they are different, then it gives you a chance to sync them or ignore the difference.

 ### Other Scripts

-The other scripts are all for production, so you can read about them later or just delete them.
+The other scripts are all for production, so you can read about them further down in the `production` section of this guide.
+Or if you're not planning on using the production tools here you can just delete them.

 ## CI

-The last thing to check if you can bring up and down your project as described is to push it to your favorite git host and have tests run automatically.
-LHD uses gitlab, so it includes a `.gitlab-ci.yml` which is vastly over complicated if you're not using gitlab to build and deploy I recommend you make your own `.gitlab-ci.yml`, it'll be worth your while:
+The last thing is to push the project up to Gitlab.
+Please note that the included `.gitlab-ci.yml` is mostly focused on production deployments (to a staging server if on the `staging` branch and to the production server if on the `production` branch), so if you're not interested in that aspect of this project, then you should just make your own.

 [docs.gitlab.com/ee/ci/introduction](https://docs.gitlab.com/ee/ci/introduction/)

 # Lucky + Hasura via Docker in Production

 OK, now for the juicy stuff.
 The above is nice and all, but we can go way further.
-We can use `traefik` to put up a load-balanced reverse-proxy to our Docker Swarm.
+We can use [Traefik](https://docs.traefik.io/) to put up a load-balanced reverse-proxy to our Docker Swarm.
 We can have Lucky queries going to some containers and GraphQL queries going to others.
-We're talking actual microservices here.
-While messing around with this, I once had my Lucky service down for days and didn't notice because I was just testing the GraphQL and had no other alerts setup.
+(Yay *real* microservices, once while developing this workflow, I had my Lucky service down for days and didn't notice because I was just testing the GraphQL and had no other alerts setup.
 These things are actually independent.
 I love that.
-And with a few key strokes we can scale up and down to match needs.
+And with a few keystrokes we can scale up and down to match needs.
 Maybe we have a bunch of mobile users hammering the GraphQL endpoints but the Lucky server is kinda bored.
 No problem, just scale up that Hasura service!
-To keep an eye on everything, a separate swarm for monitoring tools under the `prometheus` umbrella are available and we bring that all online with commandline one-liner.
+To keep an eye on everything, a separate swarm for monitoring tools under the [Prometheus](https://prometheus.io/) umbrella are available and we bring that swarm online with an easy one-liner.

 What's more is Gitlab can do the heavy lifting for us with respect to building and tagging images.
 If there's an issue with a deployment on staging, we can use the rollback script to go back to a previous image and database state since the images are tagged by git commit.
-I'm even experimenting with two kinds of migrations: "additive" and "subtractive" to go for a perfect zero downtime history.
-If you're interested in these ideas read on, the main motivation for building all of this was to achieve devops Nirvana and if the below isn't it, it's close enough that I think the community can get it the rest of the way there.
+I'm even experimenting with two kinds of migrations: "additive" and "subtractive" to go for a perfect zero-downtime history.
+If you're interested in these ideas read on, the main motivation for building all of this was to achieve devops Nirvana and if the below isn't it, then I hope it's close enough that the community can help me get it the rest of the way there.
 We'll have to sacrifice a bit though, some of the details of a real production deployment get a little hairy but it's worth it in the end.

 ## Staging and Production Servers